NVriezen/ZelEngineDocs/source/getting_started/installation.rst

 Include
 """""""
-Click the dropdown button in the ``Include Directories`` row and then "Edit...".
+Click the dropdown button in the ``Include Directories`` row on the right and then "Edit...".
 You'll see something like ``$(SolutionDir)..\..\GLFW\glfw-3.3.2.bin.WIN64\include``.
-Change this path to where you stored the include folder of GLFW.
+Change this path to where you stored the include folder of GLFW for the selected platform (in this example Windows 10 64-bit).

 Library
 """""""
-Do the same for the ``Library Directories`` row as you did for the *Include Directories*.
+Do the same for the ``Library Directories`` row as you did for the ``Include Directories``.
-Make sure you select the right ``lib-`` folder based on your Visual Studio version.
+Change the path to point to the correct ``lib-`` folder based on your Visual Studio version.

+Great!
+GLFW should be setup now.

 Configurations
 ^^^^^^^^^^^^^^
-The engine works with two configurations; ``Debug`` and ``Release``.
+The engine works with two configurations: ``Debug`` and ``Release``.
 Some features will be disabled in the Release configuration in the future.
-Right now you can change some settings in 'zel_engine_settings.h' in the engine's include folder.
+Right now you can change some settings in ``zel_engine_settings.h`` in the engine's include folder.

 Testing the setup
 ^^^^^^^^^^^^^^^^^
 At this point you should be able to run the project.
-Be sure to set the configuration on 'Debug'.
+Be sure to set the configuration on ``Debug``.

 If everything went well, you won't be seeing any build errors.
 A somewhat dark (blue) window should appear with a command prompt window.